gogolith/GoCoEdit/README.md

 PHP version of the GoCoEdit Server-Connector.
 It enables your GoCoEdit iOS-App to connect to your own Server (by HTTP/HTTPS) that creates a FTP connection to a third ftp server.

-**This is an optional Add-On for the iOS App, only for an edge case use to connect to a FTP-Server over port 80.
+**This is an optional Add-On for the iOS App, only for an edge case use!
+You only needs this to connect to a FTP-Server over port 80.
 The GoCoEdit App can connect by default to serval Servers (FTP, SFTP, DROPBOX, GOOGLE DRIVE) without this connector**

 All Server connections are stored in your App (temporary on your own server only if you use this connector).